ADEGOK3/alx-system_engineering-devops1/0x02-shell_redirections/README.md

-Replace all characters A and C from input to z and e respectively
+script that removes all letters c and c from input